Voicework® is a comprehensive approach to voice

 Voicework® explores the dynamics between body,

-breath, voice, the imagination, language, and
+breath, voice, imagination, language, and

 communicate intention and feeling without excess